Operations

 What doesn't work is "as needed," because that translates to "when there's a problem," and the owner who only hears from you when there's a problem starts to dread your emails.

 The agency that sends a calm, structured, on-time monthly report — including in the months when there's nothing to say — earns trust the slow way.
 The agency that sends elaborate reports irregularly does not.
-The slow way wins.
+The slow way wins — and statement quality becomes a lead indicator of operational health as you scale from five to twenty properties.